Makuo12/metal/README.md

 # Metal - Contactless Payment Solutions

-**Metal** is an innovative payment solution designed to make contactless transactions fast, secure, and affordable.
-By leveraging **RISC-V chips** and advanced technologies, we eliminate the need for expensive POS terminals and make seamless payments accessible to everyone.
+**Metal** is an innovative payment solution designed to make transactions fast, secure, and affordable.
+By leveraging **RISC-V chips**, NIBSS Instant Payment and advanced transmission technologies, we eliminate the need for expensive POS terminals and make seamless payments accessible to everyone.

 ---